guidewire-oss/sawchain/blog/DRAFT.md

 Here's what makes it different:

-**Clean YAML assertions where they make sense**
+**Clean YAML-driven operations**
-No more verbose Go structs for simple checks.
-Need to verify a ConfigMap exists with specific data?
-Write it in YAML, just like you would in a manifest.
+No more verbose Go structs for resource operations.
+Create resources, update them, delete them, assert on them—all with clean YAML.
+Setup, cleanup, and assertions all use the same natural format you'd use for actual manifests.

 **Full Go power when you need it**
 For complex logic, conditional checks, or deep field validation, drop into Go and use [Gomega](https://github.com/onsi/gomega) matchers.
 Sawchain seamlessly bridges both worlds.